MehulGoel1/mehul.github.io/_posts/2024-06-08-A special date.md

 ---
 <span style="color: red; font-weight: bold; font-size: 20px">How I was?</span>

-After mulling over it, I realized that my inability to connect with her had 2 root causes behind it.
+After mulling over it, I realized that I really had failed to connect with her.
 Even during the meeting I had become acutely aware that I am doing poorly on the communication front.
 Yes, I was stressed and there were two interconnected reasons for it that turned out to be excellent clues to begin the process of my rediscovery with.
 In hindsight while talking to her I shamefully saw myself doing the waiting-to-speak instead of listening-to-understand thing, knowing full well how cringe it feels to the speaker.
 As a result, I wasn't connecting with her.
 At most, I was talking about something related to what she mentioned.
 I failed to sense or even ask about the emotions behind her connections with the things and people in her world.
 I have now realized that the strongest connections of that person form that person.
 Almost like, if one chooses to have no connection to anyone or anything, not even to themselves, they too can exist but we will never understand their existence.
 Therefore, to understand one's existence we must understand their connections.

-**So what were these two reasons?**
+**So why did I fail in connecting with her?**

 -I had not only forgotten how to connect with people but also stopped seeing any value in it (I was quite far down this slope)